 Previous posts in this 101 series have focused heavily upon Gherkin.
-They may haven given the impression that Gherkin is merely a testing language, and that BDD is a test framework.
+They may have given the impression that Gherkin is merely a testing language, and that BDD is a test framework.
 Wrong: BDD is a full development process!
 Its practices complement Agile software development by bringing clearer communication and shift left testing.
 As such, BDD is a refinement, not an overhaul, of the Agile process.
 This post explains how to add behavior-driven practices to the Agile process.
+(Check the Automation Panda BDD page for the full table of contents.)

 Common Agile Problems